 A study recently published in the journal Pediatrics is getting a lot of attention (pun intended) from parents.
 It concludes that more than two hours per day of video-game playing increased the odds of kids having attention problems by 67%.
 While the study doesn’t prove that video-game playing causes difficulty concentrating, and the changes didn’t amount to an ADHD diagnosis, it wouldn’t be surprising to find that the extremely rapid movement and activity of a video game trains the brain to expect that on an ongoing basis.
 The article can be downloaded for free on the Pediatrics web site.

-It makes sense to limit video-game screen time, and why not make some of that screen time BrainWare Safari time.
-You’ll find a discount code on the BrainWare Safari Facebook Page.
+It makes sense to limit video-game screen time, and why not make some of that screen time BrainWare SAFARI time.
 At last, video-game time parents and kids can agree on!

 © BrainWare Learning Company | All Rights Reserved.